ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 and P56.
 Modalities include light sheet flourescence miscroscopy (LSFM) and at least four MRI contrasts per developmental stage.
 Anatomical parcellations are also available for each time point and were generated from ANTsX-based mappings of gene expression and other cell type data.
-The P56 template was integrated with the Allen CCFv3 to further increase the practical utility of the DevCCF.
-These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of previously noted image mapping difficulties such as missing slices, tissue distortion.
+Additionally, the P56 template was integrated with the Allen CCFv3 to further increase the practical utility of the DevCCF.
+These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing slices, tissue distortion.

 Given the temporal gaps in the discrete set of developmental atlases, we also